Managing highway infrastructure

 Highways asset management

-As a result, we have adopted a new approach to highways asset management and these are outlined in the following strategy documents:
+Our highways asset management plan is outlined in the following strategy documents:

 If you have any comments or enquiries about our Asset Management strategy, please email email@example.com.